How To Make Money In Stocks: 2 Key Rules To Get Rich Fast (+ tips)

-If you’re looking into investing in stocks right now, you’re probably wondering how you can best invest in stocks during a pandemic.
+If you’re looking into investing in stocks right now, you’re probably wondering how you can best invest in stocks during a pandemic (or any other time).

-Here’s what might surprise you: The stocks to buy during coronavirus aren’t really that different than the stocks you should buy normally.
+Here’s what might surprise you: The stocks to buy during the coronavirus pandemic aren’t really that different than the stocks you should buy normally.

 But let’s go back to the basics for a second.
 Investing in stocks is one of the most important financial skills you need to master.
 On average, stocks have given an annualized return of around 10%.
 At that rate, your money doubles every 7.2 years.